Ninestein666/Healthcare-Insurance-Cost-Analysis-Assessment/README.md

 * The project was inspired by the Healthcare Insurance Dataset by William Oliveira, which provided the raw data for analysis.
 * The use of AI tools from ChatGPT helped in generating code snippets and providing explanations for complex concepts.
 * My mentor/tutor from CodeInstitute provided guidance and support throughout the project.
 Thank you Vasi!

+## Project Review and Conclusion
+* From this dataset, I was able to identify that Age, BMI and Smoking will significantly raise the cost of insurance.
+Number of children nudges costs up.
+Region and sex have comparatively small effects.
+Charges in this sample range from very low (around 1–3k) to very high (40–65k), with smokers and high-BMI, older members clustering in the top end.

+* In the future i would like to use data that includes more diverse demographics and a wider range of health conditions to gain a more comprehensive understanding of the factors influencing insurance costs such as pre-existing conditions, such as diabetes and heart disease.
+Another factor when concluding my findings could be that the smokers are self reported so their accuracy may be questionable.

+* If i presented this data to stakeholders, i would highlight 4 main groups:
+  1. Low Risk - £1,000 - £5,000 - non-smokers, healthy BMI, age range 18-35
+  2. Medium Risk - £5,000 - £15,000 - non-smokers, higher BMI, age range 35-55
+  3. High Risk - £15,000 - £30,000 - smokers, high BMI, age range 45-65
+  4. Very High Risk - £30,000+ - smokers, overweight BMI, age range 35-65

+* From my conclusion, This project successfully transformed a raw health insurance dataset into clear, actionable insights by applying a structured ETL process, careful data cleaning, and focused exploratory analysis.
+The findings highlight smoking status, age, and BMI as the most influential drivers of healthcare charges, while also revealing the limited impact of region and number of children.
+The visualisations effectively communicate these relationships, making the data accessible and understandable for stakeholders.
+The project demonstrates the value of data-driven decision-making in healthcare insurance, providing a solid foundation for future analyses and strategic planning.